 Luckily, Mr. Fagylalt and I had a falling out.
 One summer, when the Fagylalts vacated their house for several weeks, some friends and I entered his ice cream truck, which was unlocked.
-When inside, I just looked around to see what it was like in there and discovered to my delight that the truck’s music was produced just the way a jack-in-the-box produces music – with a crank that propels a rubber mechanism that goes around and around plucking out notes.
+When inside, we merely looked around to see what it was like in there, and I discovered to my delight that the truck’s music was produced just the way a jack-in-the-box makes music – with a crank that propels a rubber mechanism that goes around and around plucking out notes.

 Unfortunately, others at various times also got inside the truck and engaged in a bit of vandalism.
-When the Fagylalts returned and made inquiries, someone noted that he or she had seen a red-headed boy over there, so Mrs. Fagylalt told my mother, who ended up taking my word for what had happened.
+When the Fagylalts returned and made inquiries, someone noted that he or she had seen a red-headed boy over there, so Mrs. Fagylalt told my mother, who ended up taking my word that I had not vandalized the ice cream truck.
 I also think my parents (and others in the neighborhood) were hip to Mr. Fagylalt’s off-color ramblings.